-Southeast of Hanalei, the Okolehao Trail is a steep trail leading to an exceptional view over the Hanalei River Valley and the surrounding mountains.
+Southeast of Hanalei on Kauai, the Okolehao Trail is a steep trail leading to an exceptional view over the Hanalei River Valley and the surrounding mountains.
 The trail starts out through lush jungle and transitions to a very stout climb through dense Norfolk pine forest on Hihimanu Ridge to a stunning vista.
 It is a 1,200 foot climb over 2.3 miles to the vista point.
 The Okolehao Trail follows an old overgrown dirt road that was used long ago to access Ki plants that were used to make a distilled beverage from its roots.

 By the way, it can be a very muddy hike.
 So, it is stongly recommended to only attempt this when dry.
 Coming back down this out-and-back route can be comical when wet since the mud is very slippery.